Building up a deposit is challenging.

 For example, the average house price in the UK is around £232,554.
 To buy a home for that value, you’d need to save at least £11,628 for the minimum 5% required by lenders.

 It always helps if you’re able to save more than the minimum deposit amount.
 Increasing your deposit will lower the amount you need to borrow, so you’ll pay less interest back to your lender.
 This could help you to repay your mortgage back quicker and save you paying thousands of pounds in interest.

-Putting down 10%, would require you to save £23,255, but you’d have access to more mortgage deals through different lenders and could negotiate a better interest rate on your mortgage repayments.
+Putting down 10% would require you to save £23,255, but you’d have access to more mortgage deals through different lenders and it could mean you get a better interest rate on your mortgage repayments.